It’s been almost a year since my last entry but I’m still living in Portland, Oregon and am still

 Above left: This is the marina in Florence.
 I've loved this town since... forever.

-Above center: After spending the evening in Florence, we hiked a few miles across the dunes to the ocean the
+Above right: After spending the evening in Florence, we hiked a few miles across the dunes to the ocean the

 next morning.
 The beach was deserted, just the way I like it.
 After the hike our next stop was the Florence Fred Meyer store